-- (7) Surveyed Historic Resource Facade Rehabilitation.
-Projects incorporating a Surveyed Historic Resource(s) into the Project design shall be granted additional Floor Area up to 1.0 FAR and 22 feet in height beyond what is available in the applicable height incentive as listed for Base Incentives in Table 12.22 A.39(e)(2)(i), provided all of the following standards are met: - (i) The Project retains all street Fronting facades to a depth of 10-feet, - (ii) New Floor Area shall be setback behind the 10-foot retention area, except that open space, balconies, and non-habitable architectural projections may encroach on the 10-foot retention area.
-In instances where a lot contains dual-frontages, the setback shall be applied from both frontages, and - (iii) Rehabilitation of the facades is completed pursuant to the Secretary of the Interior's Standards for Rehabilitation to the satisfaction of the Office of Historic Resources. - Unified Adaptive Reuse Projects.
-A Project proposed as part of a Type I Unified Adaptive Reuse Project shall be eligible for the following incentives and subject to the procedures described 12.22 A.26. - (i) Any new construction proposed as part of Type I Unified Adaptive Reuse Project utilizing this Public Benefit Option shall be eligible for the Base Incentives described in Paragraph (e) of this Subdivision and Additional Incentives described in Paragraph (f) of 12.22 A.39, as specified in Paragraph (h) of 12.22 A.26, so long as the required percentage of Restricted Affordable Units is provided. - (ii) The existing building portion of a Type I Unified Adaptive Reuse Project shall be eligible for the Incentives described in LAMC Section 12.22 A.26(g). - (h) Program Standards.
+(7) Surveyed Historic Resource Facade Rehabilitation.
+Projects incorporating a Surveyed Historic Resource(s) into the Project design shall be granted additional Floor Area up to 1.0 FAR and 22 feet in height beyond what is available in the applicable height incentive as listed for Base Incentives in Table 12.22 A.39(e)(2)(i), provided all of the following standards are met:

+(i) The Project retains all street Fronting facades to a depth of 10-feet,

+(ii) New Floor Area shall be setback behind the 10-foot retention area, except that open space, balconies, and non-habitable architectural projections may encroach on the 10-foot retention area.
+In instances where a lot contains dual-frontages, the setback shall be applied from both frontages, and

+(iii) Rehabilitation of the facades is completed pursuant to the Secretary of the Interior's Standards for Rehabilitation to the satisfaction of the Office of Historic Resources.

+- (h) Program Standards.
 The following program standards shall be applicable to any Project that meets the eligibility criteria established in Paragraph (c) of this subdivision. - (1) Other Density Bonus Programs.
-Projects seeking a Density Bonus pursuant to this Subdivision may not pursue must not be pursuing a Density Bonus pursuant to the procedures of any other housing incentive program contained in the LAMC this Code or in an Overlay or Specific Plan. - (2) Calculating Maximum Allowable Residential Density.
-Per Government Code Section 65915 (o)(6), a The Maximum Allowable Residential Density of a Project site shall be calculated pursuant to Government Code Section 65915(o)(6), before the application of a density bonus, using the maximum number of units allowed under a project site's applicable zoning ordinance, specific plan, or general plan land use designation, whichever is greater.
-If a range is permitted, the maximum number of units allowed by the specific zoning range, specific plan, or general plan land use designation shall be applicable when determining a pProject site's density prior to the application of a density bonus.
-A Project in a P or PB zone shall calculate Maximum Allowable Residential Density using additional provisions pursuant to Subparagraph subsection (2) of LAMC 12.22.A.39(e), and a Public Land Project shall calculate Maximum Allowable Residential Density using additional provisions pursuant to Subparagraph subsection (3) of LAMC 12.22.A.39(e).

-- (3) Calculating Restricted Affordable Units.
+Projects seeking a Density Bonus pursuant to this Subdivision may not pursue a Density Bonus pursuant to the procedures of any other housing incentive program contained in the LAMC or in an Overlay or Specific Plan. - (2) Calculating Maximum Allowable Residential Density.
+The Maximum Allowable Residential Density of a Project site shall be calculated pursuant to Government Code Section 65915(o)(6), before the application of a density bonus, using the maximum number of units allowed under a project site's applicable zoning ordinance, specific plan, or general plan land use designation, whichever is greater.
+If a range is permitted, the maximum number of units allowed by the specific zoning range, specific plan, or general plan land use designation shall be applicable when determining a Project site's density prior to the application of a density bonus.
+A Project in a P or PB zone shall calculate Maximum Allowable Residential Density using additional provisions pursuant to Subparagraph (2) of LAMC 12.22.A.39(e), and a Public Land Project shall calculate Maximum Allowable Residential Density using additional provisions pursuant to Subparagraph (3) of LAMC 12.22.A.39(e). - (3) Calculating Restricted Affordable Units.
 The required number of Restricted Affordable Units shall be calculated based on the Total Units of a Project. - (4) Calculating a Density Bonus.
-For the purposes of calculating a Density Bonus, the following shall apply: - (i) Residential Units that comprise a Project shall be on contiguous lots, not separated by a street or alley, sites that are the subject of a single development application, but do not need to be based on an individual subdivision maps or lots. - (ii) An applicant for a Project may always have the ability to apply a lesser percentage of Density Bonus, including but not limited to, no Density Bonus.
+For the purposes of calculating a Density Bonus, the following shall apply:

+- (i) Residential Units that comprise a Project shall be on contiguous lots, not separated by a street or alley, that are the subject of a single development application, but do not need to be based on an individual subdivision maps or lots. - (ii) An applicant for a Project may always have the ability to apply a lesser percentage of Density Bonus, including but not limited to, no Density Bonus.